vsillan/game-server-programming-course/presentations/intro.md

 ### The cost

-Programming and maintaining the server(s) as long as the game is alive <!-- .element: class="fragment" -->
+Developing and maintaining the server(s) as long as the game is alive <!-- .element: class="fragment" -->

 Server-side usually multiplies the complexity of the client <!-- .element: class="fragment" -->